bbazwalt/blogger/README.md

 • Implemented blog functionalities such as reading, adding, updating & deleting articles, chatbot integration, supported by secure Login & Signup.
 Deployed the application on Vercel.

-•  Utilized external API endpoints such as the integration a GCP Dialogflow chatbot using Kommunicate which can improve user experience, engagement, satisfaction, personalization, retention, support, monetization up to 20%.
+•  Utilized external API endpoints such as the integration of GCP Dialogflow chatbot using Kommunicate which can improve user experience, engagement, satisfaction, personalization, retention, support, monetization up to 20%.

 ## Login Page: